-To play an action, do what the card says.
+To play an action, show the card and do what it says.
 If it didn't say to play it on a base or on a minion, then it's a standard action, and you discard it after using it.